 The facility recognises that the behaviour and condition of some residents creates the risk of falls.
-If restraints are used to prevent falls, this is only done after discussion with the resident's family/Power of Attorney and treating doctor.
+If restraints are used to prevent falls, this is only done after discussion with the resident's family/Power of Attorney and treating doctor and the Allied Health team.